micahwave/google-dfp/README.md

 ### Additional Targeting

 If you use common targets across all your ads you do not need to define them in each ad's data-targets attribute.
-Instead, you can make use of a global named `DFP_TARETS`.
+Instead, you can make use of a global named `DFP_TARGETS`.
 Simply define the variable before you include the library to take advantage of this.

 	<script>var DFP_TARGETS = {key: value};</script>
 	<script src="/path/to/dfp.min.js"></script>